Glutathione: Occurrence

-Glutathione is the most abundant non-protein thiol (R\sSH-containing compound) in animal cells, ranging from 0.5 to 10 mmol/L. It is present in the cytosol and the organelles.
+Glutathione is the most abundant non-protein thiol (R\sSH-containing compound) in animal cells, ranging from 0.5 to 10 mmol/L. It is present in the cytosol and organelles.
 The concentration of glutathione in the cytoplasm is significantly higher (ranging from 0.5-10 mM) compared to extracellular fluids (2-20 μM), reaching levels up to 1000 times greater.
 In healthy cells and tissue, more than 90% of the total glutathione pool is in the reduced form (GSH), with the remainder in the disulfide form (GSSG).
-The cytosol holds 80-85% of cellular GSH and the mitochondria hold 10-15%.
+The cytosol holds 80-85% of cellular GSH, and the mitochondria hold 10-15%.

 Human beings synthesize glutathione, but a few eukaryotes do not, including some members of Fabaceae, Entamoeba, and Giardia.
 The only known archaea that make glutathione are halobacteria.
 Some bacteria, such as "Cyanobacteria" and Pseudomonadota, can biosynthesize glutathione.

-Systemic availability of orally consumed glutathione is poor.
+The systemic availability of orally administered glutathione is poor.
 It has low bioavailability because the tripeptide is the substrate of proteases (peptidases) of the alimentary canal, and due to the absence of a specific carrier of glutathione at the level of the cell membrane.
 The administration of N-acetylcysteine (NAC), a cysteine prodrug, helps replenish intracellular GSH levels.